Jump to: Spoilers (8)

 This is one of two movies released in 1988 in which the main villain is run over with a steamroller and survives.
 The other being Who Framed Roger Rabbit (1988).

 Wanda Gershwitz, played by Jamie Lee Curtis, says that she would want to have sex with the murderous psychopath Otto West even if he was her brother.
-In the Halloween film franchise, she was pursued with an incestuous subtext by her murderous psychopath half-brother.
+In the Halloween film franchise, she was pursued with an incestuous subtext by her murderous psychopath half-brother, though it was later confirmed that the two characters aren't actually related.